 The legal U.S. cannabis market is still expanding, and experts in every industry are throwing their hat in the ring — especially those who’ve made their mark in entertainment.

 Cannabis and entertainment has long gone hand in hand, sparking creativity and inspiration for some of the world’s most elite actors, musicians, and athletes.
-Trailblazers include Willie Nelson, Tommy Chong, and, of course, Snoop Dogg.
+Trailblazers since cannabis legalization include Willie Nelson (Willie’s Reserve), Tommy Chong (Tommy Chong’s), and, of course, Snoop Dogg (Leafs by Snoop).

-As the plant continues to normalize, more celebrities are coming out of the cannabis closet, attaching their name to cannabis brands, investing in the industry, and advocating for increased legalization all across the country.
+As the plant continues to normalize, more celebrities like Mike Tyson (Tyson Ranch) are coming out of the cannabis closet, attaching their name to cannabis brands, investing in the industry, and advocating for increased legalization in states where the product has restrictions.

-Following in the steps of celebrity cannabis pioneers like Wiz Khalifa, Jim Belushi, and Melissa Etheridge, here are nine of the most recent celebrities cannabis brands finding success:
+Following in the steps of celebrity cannabis pioneers like Wiz Khalifa, Jim Belushi, and Melissa Etheridge, check out ten of the most recent celebrities cannabis brands finding success: